amaannn08/Tria-Assignment/README.md

 ### Creating a Contact
 1. Click the "+" button (mobile) or "Add Contact" button (desktop)
 2. Fill in the required fields (first name, last name, phone number)
-3. Optionally add an email address
+3. Optionally add multiple email addresses using the "+ Add Email" button
+4. Optionally add multiple phone numbers using the "+ Add Phone" button
-4. Toggle favorite status if desired
+5. Toggle favorite status if desired
+6. If duplicate contacts are detected, choose to merge or create separately
-5. Click "Save" to create the contact
+7. Click "Save" to create the contact

 ### Searching Contacts
 - **Desktop**: Use the search bar in the header